Tsion27/Tsion27/README.md

 - 👋 Hi, I’m Tsion
 - 👀 I’m interested in Web Development, Web Design, and Game Development
 - 🌱 I’m currently learning Javascript and Java.
 I am also planning to learn Python
 - 💞️ I’m looking to collaborate on Web Development projects.
-I would also like to try and take part in Game Development projects.
+I would also like to take part in Game Development projects.
 - 📫 How to reach me: tsionh27@gmail.com | +48662067521

 <!---